 In addition to these legal forms, there are many informal NPOs registered as for-profit businesses as well as unregistered NPOs.
 Some unregistered NPOs gain legal status by attaching themselves to another legal entity, such as a social organization or a “public institution,” including universities and research institutes.
 NPOs registered as businesses and unregistered NPOs are technically not NPOs in a legal sense, but they are voluntary, nongovernmental, not-for-profit, self-governing organizations in an operational sense.
 They are mission-driven, not-for-profit organizations founded by and governed by private individuals.
 Many are funded by foreign governments and embassies, international organizations and foundations, and are required to justify the not-for-profit nature of their activities in their reports to funders.

-A fourth type of organization, the public institution or public service unit (事业单位，shiye danwei), is a quasi-governmental agency, generally formed by the government and staffed with government employees.
+Another type of organization, the public institution or public service unit (事业单位，shiye danwei), is a quasi-governmental agency, generally formed by the government and staffed with government employees.
 Public universities, research institutes, and hospitals fall in this category.
 They are discussed in this Note because they frequently receive grants from foreign donors and are subject to some of the same tax rules as NPOs.
-There are plans to carry out a reform of public institutions by privatizing a portion of them and turning them into social organizationss.
+There is also a plan to carry out a reform of public institutions by privatizing a portion of them and turning them into social organizations.

 Note on Terminology:

-The term "social organization," in its broadest and unofficial sense, is also used to refer to trade unions, religious organizations, and other "people's organizations" (人民团体，renmin tuanti), which have been created by the Communist Party of China as links to specific social constituencies.
-Examples include the All China Federation of Trade Unions, Communist Youth League, All China Women's Federation, China Science and Technology Association, All China Youth Federation, and All China Federation of Industry and Commerce.
-These people's organizations are governed by separate laws and are beyond the scope of this Note.
+The term “social organization,” in its broadest and unofficial sense, is also sometimes used to refer to trade unions, religious organizations, and other “people’s organizations” (人民团体，renmin tuanti), which have been created by the Communist Party of China as links to specific social constituencies.
+Examples include the All China Federation of Trade Unions, Communist Youth League, All China Women’s Federation, China Science and Technology Association, All China Youth Federation, and All China Federation of Industry and Commerce.
+These people’s organizations enjoy a special status; they are governed by separate laws and are beyond the scope of this Note, but they often present themselves to the outside world as NGOs.
 Similarly, certain not-for-profit organizations such as the Chinese Red Cross enjoy special status and are governed by their own laws.
 In addition, specific rules governing various kinds of not-for-profit organizations may apply in certain provinces and cities.
 These rules may be, but are not always, available in Chinese on the websites of the local Civil Affairs authorities or the website of the Ministry of Civil Affairs based in Beijing.
 This Note focuses primarily on national legislation.

 Income Tax: In theory, donations, state subsidies, and some other forms of income are tax exempt.
-According to the Public Welfare Donations Law, contributions to legal NPOs are theoretically deductible from income tax, with limits depending on the type of taxpayer, the type of beneficiary, and the use of the contribution.
-In reality, NPOs must register separately for tax benefits.
+According to the Public Welfare Donations Law, contributions to legal NPOs are theoretically deductible from income tax, with limits depending on the type of taxpayer, the type of beneficiary, and the use of the contribution (see Section V.B below).
+In practice, however, NPOs that are legally registered with Civil Affairs must still apply separately to the tax bureau in order to obtain tax benefits.
 Furthermore, there is little familiarity with income tax deductibility for donations among both tax authorities and donors, a problem that is compounded by the absence of a comprehensive and coherent tax system tailored specifically to NPOs.
 Contributions to informal NPOs, moreover, are not tax deductible.

-Indirect Taxes: NPOs that engage in nursing, medical, educational, cultural, or religious activities or activities in which services are performed by the disabled are exempted from the Business Tax on the sale of services.
-However, informal NPOs that are registered as businesses are required to pay the Business Tax, which currently stands at 5.5%.
+Indirect Taxes: In theory, NPOs that engage in nursing, medical, educational, cultural, or religious activities or activities in which services are performed by the disabled are exempted from the Business Tax on the sale of services.
+In practice, they often need to register separately for tax benefits.
+Moreover, informal NPOs that are registered as businesses are required to pay the Business Tax.

 The PRC also subjects most goods and services to VAT and imposes customs duties on imports.
 Certain goods are exempt from VAT and customs duties, including goods donated by international organizations as well as goods donated by persons outside China to specified national-level social organizations.